ailab-bio/GraphINVENT2/tutorials/05_sampling.md

 - [Tutorial 3: Transfer Learning](./03_transfer_learning.md)
 - [Tutorial 4: Reinforcement Learning](./04_reinforcement_learning.md)

-You also need the preprocessed dataset in the same molecular feature space (used only for parameter validation; no actual loading of training data occurs during generation).

 ---

 ## How generation works

 1. A batch of empty graphs is initialised.
-2. At each generation step the GGNN predicts an action probabilities for every graph in the batch.
+2. At each generation step the GGNN predicts action probabilities for every graph in the batch.
-3. An action is sampled from the action probabilities for each graph (multinomial sampling).
+3. One action is sampled per graph (multinomial sampling over the action probabilities).
 4. The action is applied: a node is added, a bond is added, or the graph is terminated.
 5. Terminated graphs are moved to the output buffer; generation continues until `batch_size` graphs have been collected.